noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 "Doctor H" had to face a moral dilemma and intentionally poison four terminally ill patients rather than attempt an escape from the ghetto and let them face execution by automatic weapon.

-*   **Consider: What does this novel add to the broader conversation on war literature?**
 War has a way of pushing people to the extreme ends of the spectrum both when it comes to nationalism and stubbornness.
 While its easy to think of conflict as an "us VS them" scenario, books like Schindler ark can spark discussion that challenges the binary aspect of friend or foe.

 ### Bringing in the Second Text